SiposPtr/SiposPtr.github.io/index.md

 ### Support or Contact

-<a href="https://docs.google.com/forms/d/e/1FAIpQLSeXosTNwp8hyeKXk-i_dFkFwB7tjvc7AHUdtMMneaBUecxBSg/viewform?usp=sf_link"> :handshake: Click me if you want to help me with your opinion :D  </a>
+<a href="https://docs.google.com/forms/d/e/1FAIpQLSeXosTNwp8hyeKXk-i_dFkFwB7tjvc7AHUdtMMneaBUecxBSg/viewform?usp=sf_link"> :handshake: Click me if you want to help me with your opinion :D :handshake: </a>